-SH1 near Te Horo closed in both directions after two-car crash
+SH1 near Te Horo north of Wellington reopens after crash

 NZ Transport Agency said the incident took place near the intersection with Te Horo Beach Rd.

-As a result, both lanes of traffic are now closed between Te Horo Beach Rd and Te Hapua Rd.
+As a result, both lanes of traffic were temporarily closed between Te Horo Beach Rd and Te Hapua Rd.
+The road reopened in both directions around 6pm.

 Advertisement

-A Fire and Emergency New Zealand spokesman said an ambulance and a helicopter were also on the scene.
+A Fire and Emergency NZ spokesman said an ambulance and a helicopter were also on the scene.

-Police said in a statement a diversion had been put in place at Te Horo Beach and Te Hapua.

-"However, emergency services are working to clear the road and expect it to be reopened soon," the statement said.
+Police said a diversion had been put in place at Te Horo Beach and Te Hapua.
+"However, emergency services are working to clear the road and expect it to be reopened soon."